soda-chanh/Lobe/README.md

 Lobe
 ====
-A game, built for [Ludum Dare](http://ludumdare.com/ "Ludum Dare").
+A game, built for [Ludum Dare](http://ludumdare.com/ "Ludum Dare"), a game hackathon built over a weekend.